AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/unit-testing.md

 In this tutorial, we'll explore how to write [Unit Tests](https://en.wikipedia.org/wiki/Unit_testing) for our Byline component's [Sling Model](https://sling.apache.org/documentation/bundles/models.html) (created in the [Creating a custom AEM Component](custom-component.md)).
 Unit tests are build-time tests written in Java that verify expected behavior of Java code.
 Each unit tests is typically small, and validates the output of a method (or units of work) against expected results.

-We will be using AEM best practices, and use:
+We use AEM best practices, and employ:

 * [JUnit 5](https://junit.org/junit5/)
 * [Mockito Testing Framework](https://site.mockito.org/)